felipehimself/market-microservices/readme.md

 ## SQLServer Deployment

-As I already had a SQLServer deployment running on my machine, the yaml file for it is not in the repo, but you can run both the deployment and service it using the yaml below:
+As I already had a SQLServer deployment running on my machine, the yaml file for it is not in the repo, but you can run both the deployment and service using the yaml below:

 ```
 apiVersion: apps/v1